Budget Templates

 line can be stacked with#templates

-to automatically budget the category (via the templates) but override how the category goal is indicated (the goal line). - If
+to automatically budget the category (via the templates) but override how the category goal is indicated (the goal template). - There is no priority on a

 #goal